Pinterest Pixel

 John Michaloudis

-When working with numbers in Excel, I often find myself needing to round down values to a specific multiple.
+When working with numbers in Excel, you may need to round down values to a specific multiple.

-When working with numbers in Excel, I often find myself needing to round down values to a specific multiple.
-That’s where the FLOOR function comes in handy.
-Let me walk you through everything you need to know about the FLOOR function and how I’ve used it to simplify my calculations.
+When working with numbers in Excel, you may need to round down values to a specific multiple.
+That is where the FLOOR function comes in handy.
+In this article, you will learn how to use the FLOOR function in Excel.

 Key Takeaways: